afonsolenzi/Data-Science-with-R-and-Python-Udemy/README.md

-# Repository with a few tests about machine learning in R and Python, feel free to use it for your tests!
+# Repository with a few exercises about machine learning in R and Python, feel free to use it for your tests!
-based on this course: https://www.udemy.com/course/cientista-de-dados/
+exercises part of this course: https://www.udemy.com/course/cientista-de-dados/